 The Hisense U6G and the Toshiba C350 Fire TV are both entry-level TVs, but the Hisense is much better overall.
 The models we tested have different panel types, so the Hisense has a higher contrast, while the Toshiba has wider viewing angles, but the Toshiba is also available in the same VA panel type as the Hisense.
-The Hisense gets much brighter and has better reflection handling, so it's a better choice for well-lit rooms.
+The Hisense gets much brighter, so it's a better choice for well-lit rooms.
 It has more features like a full-array local dimming feature, the ability to remove 24p judder, and can display chroma 4:4:4, all of which the Toshiba can't do.

 The Hisense U6G is much better than the Vizio M7 Series Quantum 2020.
 The Hisense has much better black uniformity, a better local dimming feature, and better gray uniformity.
 The Hisense is a lot brighter, making it a better choice for a bright room.
 The Hisense upscales lower resolution content, like DVDs, better than the Vizio.